SteffenBlake/docker-webhook-hugo/README.md

 - [x] `X-Hub-Signature`
 - [x] `X-Hub-Signature-256`

-Additionaly, the following two properties must be part of its json payload for its `Push` event:
+Additionaly, the following property must be part of its json payload for its `Push` event:

 - [x] `ref`
-- [x] `repository.clone_url`

 Finally, the webhook must be an HTTP `POST`